webdriverio/webdriverio/docs/Frameworks.md

 ## Using Cucumber

-To use Cucumber you have to use WebdriverIO v4 until the framework has been migrated to v5.
 First you need to install the adapter package from NPM:

 ```sh
 npm install @wdio/cucumber-framework --save-dev
 ```

-If you want to use Cucumber set the `framework` property to cucumber, either by adding `framework: 'cucumber'` to the [config file](ConfigurationFile.md) or by adding `-f cucumber` to the command line.
+If you want to use Cucumber set the `framework` property to `cucumber` by adding `framework: 'cucumber'` to the [config file](ConfigurationFile.md).

-Options for Cucumber can be given in the config file with cucumberOpts.
+Options for Cucumber can be given in the config file with `cucumberOpts`.
 Check out the whole list of options [here](https://github.com/webdriverio/webdriverio/tree/master/packages/wdio-cucumber-framework#cucumberopts-options).

 To get up and running quickly with Cucumber have a look on our [cucumber-boilerplate](https://github.com/webdriverio/cucumber-boilerplate) project that comes with all step definition you will probably need and allows you to start writing feature files right away.